-SAP was able to falsely publish its numbers of customers in the 2012 to 2015 timeframe with various consulting companies being counted as customers.
+SAP was able to falsely publish its numbers of customers in the 2012 to 2015 timeframe, with various consulting companies being counted as customers.
 However, after the ecosystem had been counted as customers, it was no longer possible to show a growth story, because HANA never took off.
-If SAP had continued to publish customer number for HANA per quarter as they had been, it would have been apparent that HANA’s growth had leveled off, and it would have undermined the previous statements that HANA’s growth was “explosive,” (Ron Enslin) or that HANA was “the fastest growing product in SAP’s history.”
+If SAP had continued to publish customer number for HANA per quarter as they had been, it would have been apparent that HANA’s growth had leveled off.
+It would have undermined the previous statements that HANA’s growth was “explosive,” (Ron Enslin) or that HANA was “the fastest growing product in SAP’s history.”
 (McDermott, Appleby) After this point, SAP switched to publishing S/4HANA numbers.

-Even though Bluefin Solutions is listed has having somewhere between 200 employees, its website traffic has dropped to less than 10,000 page views in March of 2019 and they are clearly an SAP consulting company on the decline.
+Even though Bluefin Solutions is listed has had somewhere between 200 employees, its website traffic has dropped to less than 10,000 page views in March of 2019, and they are an SAP consulting company on the decline.